Amazing Handwriting Analysis Tips And Information For Beginners

 The Letter “I”

-This is the most influential letter in the entire alphabet because it represents you as an individual.
+This is the most persuasive letter in the entire alphabet because it represents you as an individual.
 This letter primarily shows how someone’s relationship is with their mother and father.

-When the personal pronoun “I” is written in cursive, there are two loops.
-The loop that touches the top line is the mother loop, and the loop that touches the lower line is the father loop.
+There are two loops when the personal pronoun “I” is written in cursive.
+The loop that touches the top line is the mother loop, and the loop that connects the lower line is the father loop.

-There are many variations to this letter, depending on where the differentiation is and what type.
+This letter has many variations, depending on where the differentiation is and what type.

-If there is no father loop present, then there was probably no father figure in that person’s life.
-When the straight line in the father loop is curved, that means that that person lets their dad get away with too many things.
+If no father loop is present, then there is probably no father figure in that person’s life.
+When the straight line in the father loop is curved, that person lets their dad get away with too many things.

 If the mother loop is missing, there was probably no mother figure in that person’s life.
-If the tip of the mother loop is pointed that means that there is some aggression towards the mother.
+On the other hand, if the tip of the mother loop is pointed, there is some aggression towards the mother.

 When the two loops touch, that probably means that the mother and father are close.

-It is also always good to see which loop is bigger, as that may indicate which parent had a bigger influence on the individual.
+It is also always good to see which loop is more significant, as that may indicate which parent had a more substantial influence on the individual.

-There are many reasons to take up handwriting analysis as a hobby or even a possible career.
-While this only shows a brief explanation of what it is and what to look for, I highly suggest that you read more literature on handwriting analysis.
-Start with the books suggested in this article!
+There are many reasons to take up handwriting analysis as a hobby or a possible career.
+While this only explains what it is and what to look for, I highly suggest reading more literature on handwriting analysis.
+Start with the books recommended in this article!

-You can also learn more handwriting analysis tips and information by reading our article The Best Dating Advice from Michelle Dresbold!
+You can also learn more handwriting analysis tips and information by reading our article The Best Dating Advice by Michelle Dresbold!

 Hey, It sounds great!